 What is a text scam?

-Text scams are, simply put, any fraudulent text messages sent by scammers in an attempt to access personal or financial information from a victim.
-Also known as smishing scams (SMS phishing), these messages will often come from sources impersonating government agencies, banks, companies, or even individuals you might know.
+Text scams or Smishing are any fraudulent text messages sent by scammers in an attempt to access personal or financial information from a victim.
+Also known as SMS scams, these messages will often come from sources impersonating government agencies, banks, companies, or even individuals you might know.

 How to identify a fake text message

 While it’s less common to receive scam text messages than email-based phishing attacks, they can be harder to spot given the very different format of texts.
-There are a few key ways to identify these attacks:
+Here are a few examples of the types ofspam text messages:

 • You receive a text from an unusual phone number.
 Most text messages will come from a number using either 10 or 6 digits.
 Spam text or scammers sending text messages will often have numbers with 11 digits, so it’s an easy thing to check before even opening a message.
 If in doubt, look up the number online.